 • Forms are also available at the Rochester Police Department, as well as any City school or City library.
 Completed forms can be faxed to (585) 428-6093.

 From the nominations received, a committee selects students to receive the Do The Right Thing award.
-Ten students are celebrated at a public, bi-monthly ceremony in the atrium of the City Public Safety building located at 185 Exchange Boulevard.
+Students are celebrated at a public, bi-monthly ceremony in the atrium of the City Public Safety building located at 185 Exchange Boulevard.
 Typically five ceremonies are held each year.
 Some of these students may also have the opportunity to receive a college scholarship.

-For more information, visit the "Do the Right Thing" website, or call (585) 428-7863.
+For more information call (585) 428-7863.

 Click here to view recent and past award recipients.